-- iv.
-The sidewalks reasonably can connect to an existing or future pedestrian system in the area; Sidewalks will be required along all public streets that will created a pedestrian network throughout the development.
-Staff is recommending a condition that a five foot sidewalk across the length of the amenity area be provided for access to and from the lots and connect to the sidewalk network along the public streets. - v.
-The length of the street is so short and the density of the development is so low that it is unlikely that the sidewalk would be used to an extent that it would provide a public benefit; The length of the streets is unknown at this time.
-However, the streets are for rear vehicular access and sidewalks will be provided within the amenity to allow pedestrian access from the lots to the surround sidewalks and pedestrian network. - vi.
+iv.
+The sidewalks reasonably can connect to an existing or future pedestrian system in the area; Sidewalks will be required along all public streets that will create a pedestrian network throughout the development.
+Staff is recommending a condition that a five (5) foot sidewalk be provided across the length of the amenity area, outside of the stream buffer, for access to and from the lots and connect to the sidewalk network along the public streets.

+v.
+The length of the street is so short and the density of the development is so low that it is unlikely that the sidewalk would be used to an extent that it would provide a public benefit; The length of the streets is short, and the density within this area is minimal and other nearby pedestrian facilities are provided to connect to the larger development.
+Also, a trail will be provided within the amenity to allow pedestrian access from the lots to the surround sidewalks and pedestrian network.

+vi.
 An alternate pedestrian system including an alternative pavement could provide more appropriate access throughout the subdivision and to adjoining lands, based on a proposed alternative profile submitted by the subdivider;